SridharUtukuri/oracle-apex/oracle-pocs/hashnode-integration/README.md

 As an Oracle APEX developer, I wanted to show my Hashnode blogs directly on my portfolio website built using Oracle APEX.

-In this guide, I explain how I used the **Hashnode GraphQL API** to fetch my blog posts and display them inside an Oracle APEX application.
+In this guide, I explain how I used the **Hashnode GraphQL API** to fetch my blog posts and display them inside an Oracle APEX Portfolio Website.

 The same approach can be used by anyone who wants to show their Hashnode articles on a personal website.